icio/Foundry-vagrant-mesos-kafka-cluster/README.md

 vagrant up
 ```

-This will provision a mini Mesos cluster with one master, one slave, and one
+This will provision a mini Mesos cluster with one master, three slaves, and one
-HAProxy instance.
+Kafka instance.
 The Mesos master server also contains Zookeeper and the
 Marathon framework.
-The slave will come with Docker installed.
+The slave will come with HAProxy, Docker, and Bamboo installed.

+Bamboo handles service discovery and reconfigures HAProxy.
+See usage instructions here: https://github.com/QubitProducts/bamboo

 # Deploying Docker containers